Average rating

 Show full item recordAbstract

 Proposed is the launching of a pilot community music therapy (CoMT) project.
 The intent is that the program be grant funded in whole or in part, and utilized as an adjunctive therapy for adults who receive services from the nonprofit organization Cerebral Palsy of Westchester (CPW).
 The project includes a comprehensive three-step process of active music making.
-It will begin at the David G. Osterer Center in Rye Brook, NY with group music therapy sessions focused on trust building; continue with the addition of community musicians to support and enhance the project; and conclude with a public performance.Collections
+It will begin at the David G. Osterer Center in Rye Brook, NY with group music therapy sessions focused on trust building; continue with the addition of community musicians to support and enhance the project; and conclude with a public performance.Accessibility Statement

 The following license files are associated with this item: